-In a medium-sized saucepan, saute the garlic and onion in the butter until lightly browned.
-Add the clove, cardamon, ginger, salt, and pepper.
-Then add the lentils and rice; stir until well coated with the spiced butter.
+In a medium-sized saucepan, saute the garlic and onion in oil until lightly browned.
+Add ginger and saute another minute.
+Add the clove, cardamom, salt, and pepper.
+Then add the lentils and rice; stir until well coated with the spiced oil.
 Add the water and bring to a boil Cover; simmer until the rice and lentils are tender, about 30 minutes.
-Garnish with slices of egg.
 Yield: 6 servings.

 CANDIED CITRUS RINDS

-In the time of Queen Elizabeth I, candied citrus rinds were considered a wonderful and rather expensive treat.
+In the time of Queen Elizabeth I, candied citrus rinds was considered a wonderful and rather expensive treat.
 To make about 8 cups you will need: